sh1ura/USB-DAC-with-interactive-Parametric-EQ/README.md

 # USB-DAC with interactive Parametric EQ

-Raspberry-Pi Pico based USB DAC with parametric equalizer
+Raspberry-Pi Pico based USB DAC with parametric equalizer (PEQ)

 * No soldering needed (if you use genuine Raspberry Pi Pico with pinheaders)
 * Easy to operate with four buttons and large LCD display
 * Setting can be saved into the flash memory (it is automatically recalled when it is powered on)
+* Maximum number of PEQ channel is 8 (if you use RP2350.
+For RP2040, max. ch. is 4)

 ## Ver.2 : ready for room EQ compensation

 ![peq1](https://github.com/user-attachments/assets/61e4f219-03b9-48d3-873b-3ad1a90c01a4)
 Green line shows the center frequency of EQ2.
 The frequency (250Hz) is shown on top as well.

-* 4ch fully controllable IIR (BiQuad) filters
+* Fully controllable IIR (BiQuad) filters
 * Precise tuning is possible for all parameters
   - Steps changed by one button click is smaller than previous version
   - The values are displayed numerically as well